Echinacea for the Common Cold

 Some experts recommend that you should not take echinacea for more than eight weeks at a time.
 Although there is no evidence that the herb would cause harm after this point, there is also no evidence about its long-term safety.

 Keep in mind that herbal remedies like echinacea are not regulated in the U.S. the way medications are.
-This can mean, for instance, that a supplement you buy at the drugstore may not actually have what the label says it does.
+While the U.S. Food and Drug Administration (FDA) regulates dietary supplements, it treats them like foods rather than medications.
+So, the makers of supplements like echinacea don't have to show their products are safe or effective before selling them on the market.
+Also, a supplement you buy at the drugstore may not actually have what the label says it does.

 Other Types of Alternative Treatment for the Common Cold